DataDog/hiring-engineers/answers.md

 ## Setting up the Environment

 This exercise was done using a flavor of Ubuntu 18.04 called Linux Mint.
-I went with VirtualBox instead of Vagrant because I am more familiar with this software.
+My computer already had VirtualBox installed so that was what I used to complete this exercise.
+The download for VirtualBox can be found [here](https://www.virtualbox.org/wiki/Downloads).

 ![](img/1_1.PNG?raw=true)

-As I am on Ubuntu, I used this command to install the agent.
+I followed the install instructions for Ubuntu which resulting in pasting this command into the terminal.
 ```
 DD_API_KEY=API_KEY bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 ```
-This message shows that the installation was successful.
+A confirmation that the installation was a success.

 ![](img/1_2.PNG?raw=true)

-This can be verified by visiting the DataDog welcome screen.
+Further verification can be found on the DataDog welcome screen which now shows a hexagon with my host.

 ![](img/1_3.PNG?raw=true)

 ## Collecting Metrics
 ### Addings tags

 The agent config file was accessed with the command:
 ```
 sudo nano /etc/datadog-agent/datadog.yaml
 ```

-I added two tags within this file.
+I added two tags to the file.
+Make sure to scroll to the bottom past the comments to write the tags.

 ![](img/2_1.PNG?raw=true)

-Here's those same tags displayed on the website.
+Here are those same tags displayed on the website.

 ![](img/2_3.PNG?raw=true)

 ### Installing a database

-The database I went with was MySQL using [this resource](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) to assist me.
+The database I went with was MySQL using [this resource](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) as a reference.

 The next step was creating a mysql.yaml file in the /etc/datadog-agent/conf.d folder.
 Per instructions, here's what that file contained.
 ```